Notice-Additional Training Benefits (ATB) - Unemployment Insurance

 - You are not receiving similar stipends or other allowances for non-training costs.

-- The training is supported by the WIA.
+- The training is supported by the WIOA.

-- The training is full time (unless supported by WIA).
+- The training is full time (unless supported by WIOA).

 - The training will prepare you for employment in a demand occupation.

 In order to be considered for ATB you must apply for the benefits by calling the telephone number listed below.
 When contacting the Reemployment and Trade Unit to apply for benefits, you will be asked to provide information regarding the employment that resulted in your filing an initial UI claim.
 You will also be asked to provide information about the training/school you are attending.
 Be prepared to provide the facility name and address, the type of training you are receiving, and the start and end dates of the training.
 After all information has been obtained a determination will be made as to whether you are eligible for the ATB benefits.
 If it is determined all requirements have been met, you will be required to provide this unit with training attendance forms for each week of ATB requested.

 If you think you meet the requirements for ATB and would like to apply, please e-mail the Reemployment and Trade Unit at firstname.lastname@example.org.
 Type "Interested in Applying for ATB" in the subject line of your e-mail.
 A staff member will contact you with further details.